opulo-inc/docs/docs/semi-assembly/wiring/index.md

     !!!
 Note
         If you purchased any [8mm Photon Feeders](https://opulo.io/products/8mm-feeder), follow the steps for [installing the Slot Harness](../../feeders/2-install-harness/installing-the-slot-harness.md) now, and then come back here to plug in the last few wires below.

+## Installing Feeder Slots [Optional]

+If you have Feeder Slots to install, you should do this now.

+  * Follow the steps for [installing the Slot Harness](https://docs.opulo.io/feeders/2-install-harness/installing-the-slot-harness/index.md) here.
+  * Afterwards, return to this page for guidance on plugging in the last few wires in the section below.

+## Finalize Wiring

-35. Fit the cover back onto the motherboard by rotating it underneath the pneumatic tubing, and pressing down around the stepper driver pins and heatsinks.
+35. If you have not done so already, fit the cover back onto the motherboard by rotating it underneath the pneumatic tubing, and pressing down around the stepper driver pins and heatsinks.
 Remount using the original two M3x30mm screws and the two plastic spacers.
   ![](images/mount-cover-1.JPG)
   ![](images/mount-cover-2.JPG)
   ![](images/mount-cover-3.JPG)